From the Provence of the Popes to the Luberon – Self-guided

 2 - Easy - hilly - 40 to 70 km

-Head to the Atlantic coast for a trip of your chosen duration and distance, promising a combination of history, seaside pleasures, fine wines, and unforgettable landscapes.
-Between La Rochelle, a thousand-year-old port, and Bordeaux, a city of wine, there is a whole world to discover.
-Alternate between land and sea, depending on your mood and how you feel on the day.
-Why not start in the inland moors of Niort before heading to the coast and its beautiful islands of Ré and Oléron?
+Head to the Atlantic coast for a journey of any length and distance you choose, promising a blend of history, seaside fun, fine wines, and unforgettable scenery.
+Between La Rochelle, a port with a thousand-year history, and Bordeaux, the city of wine, there’s a whole world to discover.
+Alternate between land and sea, depending on your mood and how you feel that day.
+Why not start in the inland Landes region in Niort before heading to the coast and its stunning islands of Ré and Oléron?

-There is no shortage of regional specialties: Bordeaux wines, cognac, oysters, seafood, foie gras, and cannelés will be on the menu during your stay.
-If you feel like it, enjoy a breathtaking finale at the Arcachon basin, a magnificent lagoon that will take your breath away from the top of the Dune du Pilat and its 60 million cubic meters of sand!
-To experience the joy of the Bordeaux region is to appreciate the most beautiful landscapes with the best of French terroir!
+There’s no shortage of regional specialties: Bordeaux wines, cognac, oysters, seafood, foie gras, and cannelés will be on the menu during your stay.
+If you’re up for it, treat yourself to a breathtaking finale at the Arcachon Basin, a magnificent lagoon that will take your breath away from the top of the Dune du Pilat with its 60 million cubic meters of sand!
+Experiencing the joy of the Bordeaux region means savoring the most beautiful landscapes alongside the finest French local specialties!

-Want to travel with your own group: family, friends, or coworkers?
-Want to carry out a project?
-Discover a destination?
+Do you want to travel with your own group—family, friends, or colleagues?
+Are you looking to bring a project to life?
+Explore a new destination?
 Take on a sporting challenge?
 Raise funds for a cause close to your heart?
-Choose the Tailor-made option and decide on the 3 Ds: Date, Destination, Duration.
-Tell us about your project, including your desired dates and destination, whether it's for a day, a week, or a fortnight.
-We'll help you make your dreams of getting away with good company come true.
+Choose our Customized package and decide on the 3 Ds: Date, Destination, and Duration.
+Tell us about your plans, including your preferred dates and desired destination, whether it’s for a day, a week, or a fortnight.
+We’ll help you make your getaway dreams a reality in good company.

 Montreal-Trudeau